-This was a very popular style of fibula, and is called a “crossbow” fibula because of its resemblance to the weapon.
-Unscrewing the left knob at the end of this “crossbow” would release the pin, which is visible in this photograph.
-The detailed incising on the body is called pierced openwork, and bears a Christian cross amongst a circular leaf motif.
+This gold fibula was made in Rome or Constantinople in the 5th century and is called a crossbow fibula because of its resemblance to the weapon.
+Unscrewing the left knob at the end of this “crossbow” would release the pin.

 This intricate object is typical of the Byzantine/Roman fibulae style.
 The detailed incising on the body is called pierced openwork.
 At the top we see a cross, and below that, on either side, floral scrolls that appear to grow out of acanthus leaves and may symbolize paradise and the promise of salvation.
 In addition, the circular form around the cross is a victory wreath, which, in the Christian tradition, symbolizes victory over death (resurrection).
 One art historian has remarked that the brooch “evokes one of the most interesting epochs in antiquity, a period marked by the subtle, often elusive transition from Late Roman to Early Byzantine art.”